 Virginia Beach, VA

-Many of those lessons shaped my teaching career:
+Many of those lessons carried informed my teach career:

 Leadership is a team sport, and you are only as good as your team.